Project 1: Build a JSON Query Tool (like jq)

 filter(users, age > 21)always returns the same filtered array for the same input- You can test it with just

-assert_eq!(filter(input), expected_output) - You can cache results: if input hasnโt changed, output hasnโt changed
+assert_eq!(filter(input), expected_output) - You can cache results: if input hasn’t changed, output hasn’t changed

 - You can parallelize: no shared state means no race conditions